Strategy Development – Good Decisions, More Important than Great Ideas

 Great strategy doesn’t often come from one great idea.
 It’s more likely that a highly-developed plan will emerge as an outcome of dedication to a strategy development process.
-Following a time-tested process will produce valuable information for good decision making, which is the cornerstone of great strategy.
+Following a time-tested process will produce valuable information for good decision-making, which is the cornerstone of great strategy.
 Don’t get me wrong, it helps tremendously to have great ideas, but great ideas after thoughtful analysis will produce significantly better outcomes.

 Strategy Development Process

-Below is a template that we have successfully used at CenterFirst in partnership with several pharmaceutical customers to help develop effective contact center strategy.
+Below is a template that we have successfully used at CenterFirst in partnership with several pharmaceutical customers to help develop an effective contact center strategy.

 The steps are relatively straightforward, and the template provides the basic questions to be answered in each step of the process.
 Let’s take a quick walk through the template and I will provide some short examples of the outcome from each step.